 For eligible children who are already participating in FoodShare, P-EBT benefits are automatically issued on their household’s existing QUEST Card.
 No application is needed.
-The first installment was issued on April 27, and the second installment will be issued sometime in the end of May.
+The first installment was issued on April 27, and the second installment was issued on May 31.
 These benefits are in addition to FoodShare benefits.

-For eligible children not enrolled in FoodShare but enrolled in certain other public benefits, benefits will either get added to an existing QUEST card or will be issued on a new P-EBT card.
+For eligible children not enrolled in FoodShare but enrolled in certain other public benefits, benefits either get added to an existing QUEST card or are issued on a new P-EBT card.
 No application is needed.
-The March-April benefits were issued on May 10, and May-June benefits will be issued sometime in the end of May.
+The March-April benefits were issued on May 10, and May-June benefits were issued on May 31.
 Families who are getting these benefits automatically will be notified, and will be issued a P-EBT card if needed.

 Families with children who were receiving free or reduced price meals and who were not issued benefits automatically are able to apply for these benefits, through a streamlined application process.
-Many families have been notified by their school on how they can apply.
-You may also contact your school for more information.
+The application found here will be available until July 31 according to DHS.

 More information about P-EBT is available from DHS.